Vegeta-Bles/LiteVM/litevm/docs/architecture.md

 1. **Discovery** – The CLI invokes the host `jar` tool to enumerate `.class` entries inside the supplied archive.
 Inner classes are preserved.
 2. **Disassembly** – Each class is disassembled lazily using `javap -classpath <jar> -c -verbose <class>`.
 The textual output is parsed into a high-level intermediate representation (IR) that captures constant pool references, fields, and per-method instruction streams.
 3. **Emission** – The IR is serialized into a JavaScript module.
 A micro-runtime (`runtime/runtime.js`) provides a stack machine that evaluates IR instructions at runtime, mirroring the JVM execution model for the supported opcode subset.
+The runtime now exposes a minimal heap for object instances, tracks static fields, and can service constructors/instance access for classes discovered in the input JAR.

 ## Intermediate Representation